run-ai/docs/docs/platform-admin/workloads/policies/policies.md

 ---

 !!!
 Warning
-    The below describes the old Policies that rely on YAML-based Policies.
-While these still work, they have been replaced with Control-plane-based policies which are accessible via API and user interface.
+    The below describes the old V1 Policies.
+While these still work, they have been replaced with Control-plane-based v2 policies which are accessible via API and user interface.
     For a description of the new policies, see [API-based Policies](./workspaces-policy.md).

 ## What are Policies?